OpenSourceCartel/docker-playpen/README.md

 A ready to go docker developer environment.

-Built using vagrant.
+Built with vagrant using the ubuntu/trusty64 14.04.4 LTS Server distro.

 Comes pre-installed with;

-#Nginx
+###Nginx
-Acts as a reverse proxy from your network to docker containers
+Acts as a reverse proxy from your public network to docker containers

-#Mysql
+###Mysql
-Database server for docker containers (I don't agree with using mysql in a microservices enviroment)
+Database server for docker containers.
+I don't agree with using mysql in a microservices enviroment, in a production enviroment your always best having a backed DB instance only accessible on an internal network ip from your web servers.

-#Docker
+###Docker
 docker-engine for running docker containers

-#Docker-compose
+###Docker-compose
 A tool for defining and running multi-container Docker applications

-The Vagrant file should create a virtual box machine with 4 interfaces
+The Vagrant file should automagically create a virtual box machine with 4 interfaces

 1 public network bridged interface
  - creates a bridged interface, sharing your host box on your network as a physical machine